 - 90. However, an economically pure single fixed charge would not provide consumers with any incentive to manage their consumption and therefore would likely result in substantial growth which would put increased pressure on our network and increase the need for future capital expenditure.
 A high fixed charge would also act as a significant deterrent to existing and potential customers. - 91.
 Powerco wishes both to promote the economically efficient use of our network and encourage organic growth.
-Therefore our charges are designed to allow endconsumers the opportunity to modify their behaviour to enable the efficient use of network assets.
+Therefore our charges are designed to allow end-consumers the opportunity to modify their behaviour to enable the efficient use of network assets.
 The roll out of advanced metering infrastructure should allow us, in future, to send a more efficient price signal based on peak period time of use, rather than solely volume as at present.
 Implementing such a change is part of Powerco's medium-term pricing strategy. - 92.
 Powerco's tariff structure in the Eastern Region has been designed so that connections with higher connected capacity have a higher fixed component than connections with lower connected capacity.
 This benefits both Powerco and its customers by making charges more predictable and more closely related to the actual cost of supply. - 93.
 This approach also helps to ensure that no perverse incentives exist for customers to under or over state their capacity requirements in order to alter their allocated load group.
 The larger capacity price categories have the bulk of the charges fixed, while lower capacity connections have the fixed component set at around 25% of their total line charge (as shown in Table 8). - 94.
 However, Powerco's ability to amend the existing fixed and variable rate structure is somewhat restricted by the limitations imposed on residential fixed charges by the Electricity (Low Fixed Charge Tariff for Domestic Consumers) Regulations 2004, the constraint imposed on total revenue by the Electricity Distribution Services Price-Quality Path Determination 2015 and Powerco's own policy of avoiding price shocks to end-consumers.
 Consequently, Powerco determines the proportion of fixed and variable charges by reference to existing rates while recognising the largely fixed nature of the underlying costs.
 The regulations have a large influence on the level of the fixed and variable components for residential groups.

 EASTERN REGION

 Distribution network Consumer Group Price Category Revenue split

 Fixed Variable

-Tauranga Mass market (Including Unmetered ICPs) Unmetered (T01/T02) 71.9% 28.1%
+Tauranga Mass market (Including Unmetered ICPs) Unmetered (T01/T02) 72.7% 27.3%

-Low Usage (T05U/T05C) 10.7% 89.3%
+Low Usage (T05U/T05C) 10.2% 89.8%

-Standard (T06U/T06C) 27.9% 72.1%
+Standard (T06U/T06C) 27.6% 72.4%

-69 - 299 kVA 3 Phase 60 - 3 Phase 250 Amps (T22) 30.8% 69.2%